berlinguyinca/spotz/README.md

 Select the algorithm of your choice to perform the optimization.
 Some algorithms may require defining a stopping strategy.
-This states when you'd like the solver to stop searching for the best hyperparameter values.
+This states when you'd like the solver to stop searching the defined hyperparameter space for the best hyperparameter values.

 ```scala
 val stopStrategy = StopStrategy.stopAfterMaxTrials(maxTrials)